-The U.S. Department of Education conducted research on teacher turnover rate and teacher satisfaction.
-They found nearly 50% of new teachers leave the profession within the first five years, and only 44% of teachers are very satisfied with their job.
+In a study, the U.S. Department of Education found nearly 50% of new teachers leave the profession within the first five years, and only 44% of teachers are very satisfied with their job.
 Oftentimes, studies cite low salaries and an overwhelming workload as reasons for a low satisfaction rating among teachers.

 As a former teacher, one reason teaching is difficult is due to the lack of support.
 Sometimes there is a lack of support at the administrative and district levels.
 And sometimes there is a lack of support in the community.
 When parents are engaged in their children’s schools and communities support teachers, there is a much higher satisfaction rate, which leads to a lower turnover rate in the teaching profession.

 Here are some ways you can support your local schools and teachers whether you are a parent of a child attending a local school or a single residing in your community.

 1. Volunteer at your local school.

 When we think of teachers, we think of creating lesson plans, tutoring students before and after school, and grading papers.
 While these are teachers’ main duties, they also spend a large amount of time on tasks such as making copies, stapling packets, laminating posters, and cutting out classroom décor and various paper items for lessons and activities.
 Many of these tasks can be completed by volunteers.